LauriLehto/indoorinfo/README.md

-### This repo is a work sample I did in one day for a startup company looking an junior web developer.
+### This repo is a work sample I did in one day for a startup company looking for a junior web developer.
----